Smallwood, New York: Recreation

-Centrally located in the Hamlet of Smallwood, Mountain Lake is a private holding of the Smallwood Civic Association (SWCA).
-Only dues paying members of the Association have access to the approximate 65 acre man-made Lake and other facilities owned and operated by the SWCA such the as a beach, tennis and pickelball courts, basketball court, playground, ball field, and Lodge.
-Minnie Falls is a popular water fall and part of a large public park operated by the Town of Bethel called, The Forest Reserve at Smallwood.
-The Reserve features hiking trails for year-round outdoor activities as well as a large dog park The Falls are part of White Lake Brook, a water system which, upon entering Smallwood becomes Mountain Lake, and upon crossing over the lake’s dam becomes White Lake Brook again.
-The Club at Smallwood, also located in the community, is also private.
-While an entity separate from the SWCA, some “Smallwoodians” maintain memberships in both organizations.The Club offers a heated pool and recreational activities in the summer months.
-Both the Civic Association and Club at Smallwood are open to dues-paying residents.
-Smallwood residents also have access to the nearby and public, Lake Superior State Park(operated by Sullivan County)and the public Toronto Reservoir, which is adjacent to Smallwood and located at the end of Pine Grove Road.
-The Toronto access — permitted by the Federal Energy Regulatory Commission (FERC) allows for swimming and has a public motor-boat launch for fishing and other boating activities.
+Centrally located in the hamlet of Smallwood, Mountain Lake is a private holding of the Smallwood Civic Association.
+Only dues-paying members of the sssociation have access to the approximate 65-acre man-made lake and other facilities owned and operated by the SWCA such as a beach, tennis and pickelball courts, basketball court, playground, ball field, and lodge.
+Minnie Falls is a popular waterfall and part of a large public park operated under the Bethel town government, and called the Forest Reserve at Smallwood.
+The reserve features hiking trails for year-round outdoor activities as well as a large dog park.
+The falls are part of White Lake Brook, a water system which, upon entering Smallwood, becomes Mountain Lake and upon crossing over the lake's dam becomes White Lake Brook again.

 Geography

 Smallwood is located at (41.660573, -74.814507).

 According to the United States Census Bureau, the CDP has a total area of 1.6 sqmi, of which 1.5 sqmi is land and 0.1 sqmi (6.06%) is water.